Sachielsc/My-ASP.NET-Core-Learning-Path/我的asp.net学习历程/MyASPNetCoreStudyNotePart2.md

 ## What is SignalR?
 SignalR enables developers to build real-time web applications and add real-time functionalities to existing applications.
 SignalR simplifies the process of establishing bi-directional communication between a server and multiple clients, allowing real-time updates and notifications to be pushed from the server to the connected clients.

+## what is IIS
+IIS stands for Internet Information Services.
+It is a web server software developed by Microsoft and is included with the Windows operating system.
+IIS provides a platform for hosting and serving websites, web applications, and other web services on the Windows server environment.

+IIS supports various web protocols such as HTTP, HTTPS, FTP, SMTP, and NNTP, allowing it to handle different types of web-based content and services.
+It offers features like process isolation, security, load balancing, and application pool management to ensure efficient and reliable web hosting.

+With IIS, you can deploy and manage websites and web applications built on different technologies such as ASP.NET, PHP, and static HTML.
+It also supports integration with other Microsoft technologies like SQL Server and Active Directory for enhanced functionality and authentication.

+IIS provides a web-based management console, called Internet Information Services (IIS) Manager, which allows administrators to configure and monitor websites, application pools, security settings, and other server-related aspects.

+Overall, IIS is a widely used web server software that powers many websites and web applications running on the Windows platform.

+## Pluralsight ASP.NET Core 6 Web API Path and other Pluralsight tutorials
+记录：已经学完的视频：
+- ASP.NET Core 6: Big Picture (by Roland Guijt) - chapter 1 & 2
+- ASP.NET Core 6 Web API Fundamentals (by Kevin Dockx)